Ceelog/phpdoc-en/src/functions/arguments.md

 > **Note**:
 >
-> Strict typing is only defined for scalar type declarations, and as
+> Strict typing is only defined for scalar type declarations.
-> such, requires PHP 7.0.0 or later, as scalar type declarations were
-> added in that version.

 **Example \#11 Strict typing**